PX4/PX4-Autopilot/nuttx/graphics/README.txt

 CONFIG_NXTK_BORDERWIDTH
   Specifies with with of the border (in pixels) used with framed windows.
   The default is 4.
-CONFIG_NXTK_BORDERCOLOR1 and CONFIG_NXTK_BORDERCOLOR2
+CONFIG_NXTK_BORDERCOLOR1, CONFIG_NXTK_BORDERCOLOR2, CONFIG_NXTK_BORDERCOLOR3
   Specify the colors of the border used with framed windows.
   CONFIG_NXTK_BORDERCOLOR2 is the shadow side color and so is normally darker.
+  CONFIG_NXTK_BORDERCOLOR3 is the shiny side color and so is normally brighter.
-  The default is medium and dark grey, respectively CONFIG_NXTK_AUTORAISE
+  The default is mediumdark grey, and light grey, respectively CONFIG_NXTK_AUTORAISE
   If set, a window will be raised to the top if the mouse position is over a visible portion of the window.
 Default: A mouse button must be clicked over